JeffreyBenjaminBrown/vivid/README.md

-# Vivid-Dispatch: like Tidal, using Vivid and Hode
+# Vivid-Dispatch: a music toolkit

 ## prerequisites